Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 <a id="example_data"></a>
 ## Example Data
 ### ZEN Tutorial
-In the <a href="">ZEN Tutorial</a>, we demonstrate the features of ZEN-norm using the following publically avaliable data.
+In the <a href="">ZEN Tutorial</a> notebook, we demonstrate the features of ZEN-norm using the following publically avaliable data.
 Files of URLs can be found on this repository under <a href="https://github.com/Genome-Function-Initiative-Oxford/ZEN-norm/tree/main/tests/data">tests/data</a>.

 <a id=""></a>
 <details open="open">
   <summary><b>Erythroid ATAC-seq</b></summary>
-  The erythroid ATAC-seq data consists of bulk ATAC-seq from two healthy day 13 erythroid donors (donors 2 and 3), each with seven technical replicates.
+  This data consists of bulk ATAC-seq from two healthy day 13 erythroid donors (donors 2 and 3), each with seven technical replicates.
 Either BAMs (as used in the tutorial), or non-normalised bigWigs can be downloaded by command line:

   <br>